Chart Color Schemes

 Household Composition

-Donvale features high concentrations of family households, with a median household size of 2.7 people
+Donvale features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.5% of all households, including 41.9% couples with children, 26.9% couples without children, and 9.3% single parent families.
-Non-family households constitute 21.5%, with lone person households at 20.0% and group households comprising 1.4%.
-The median household size is 2.7 people.
+Family households account for 78.5% of all households, consisting of 41.9% couples with children, 26.9% couples without children, and 9.3% single parent families.
+Non-family households make up the remaining 21.5%, including lone person households at 20.0% and group households comprising 1.4%.
+The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households